Julie HandysideKindergarten/ Science 1st-3rd

 Chaundra CammackSecond Grade

 Chaundra grew up in the beautiful Pacific Northwest, and while the Oregon Coast is probably her favorite place to visit, she loves living here in the Treasure Valley with her family.
 She graduated from Brigham Young University with a degree in Elementary Education and has taught in a variety of positions.
-In public schools, she has been a second grade classroom teacher, orchestra teacher, and substitute teacher in all grades K-5.
+In public schools, she has been a second grade classroom teacher, orchestra teacher, and has substituted in all grades K-5.
 She has worked as a private in-home educator and has also taught private violin and piano lessons in her home for many years.
-This is her third year at North Star—the first two were spent as a paraprofessional, and now she is very excited to be joining the amazing second grade team!
+This is her fourth year at North Star.

-Chaundra and her husband John have been married for 27 years and are the proud parents of four children.
-Allison and Katherine are away at college, majoring in Music Education and Dietetics, respectively.
-Nathan is a junior in high school, and Ian is in the fifth grade.
+Chaundra and her husband John have been married for 28 years and are the proud parents of four children.
+Their sons are in middle and high school, and one of their daughters is in college.
+Their other daughter is the new North Star Secondary School choir teacher!
 The family has had many adventures while living in Utah, Texas, Idaho, Georgia, Washington, Oregon, Arizona, and now back in Idaho to stay.
-This is where they have always wanted to settle, and they are glad to finally put down some roots here.
 Chaundra’s loves are her family and music, and she enjoys reading, walking/hiking, and road trips.

 Mrs. Cammack wants each of her students to feel safe and loved as they learn and grow here at North Star.
 She considers herself blessed to be at a school with such wonderful students, staff, and families.